Ras-al-Ghul/AI-Ultimate_TicTacToe/readme.md

 - There is no specific `Alpha-Beta Search Depth`.
 The full 12 seconds is utilized.
 This is possible becuase of an `Iterative Deepening Search` implementation.
 - As a first step, all valid moves are generated and then `MIN` is called from the `move` function. `MIN` and `MAX` call each other interchangeabley until a `Terminal State` is reached.
 On reaching a terminal state, the board position is evaluated and scored according to various `heuristics` in `__eval_state`, `__evaluate_Mini_Board` and `score_big_board` functions.
 - For various `heuristics` and `optimization` snippets, please read the well-documented code.
 It really is very interesting and we've worked really hard on implementing those rather smart heuristics.
+- Our AI is contained in the file `Team27.py`.
+Various other AI's used during testing have also been provided.